FidelOdongoTech/sacco-auth-system/README.md

 4.  **Success!** You should be redirected back to the application's dashboard.
 5.  **Verify Role-Based Access**: Try navigating to different sections of the app.
 Do the Admin-only features show up for the Admin user?
 Does the Debt Officer see their specific tools?
 This is where you confirm your role guards are doing their job!

-## 🔧 Uh-Oh, Something's Not Right?
-(Troubleshooting)
+## Troubleshooting

-Don't worry, even the best systems have hiccups.
 Here are some common issues and how to tackle them.

 ### Common Roadblocks